ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 ~~~~~~~

 In ROS 2 we are working to maintain clean code using linters.
-The styles for different languages are defined in our `Developer Guide <../../The-ROS2-Project/Contributing/Developer-Guide>`.
+The styles for different languages are defined in our :doc:`Developer Guide <../../The-ROS2-Project/Contributing/Developer-Guide>`.

 If you are starting a project from scratch it is recommended to follow the style guide and turn on the automatic linter unit tests by adding these lines just below ``if(BUILD_TESTING)`` (until alpha 5 this was ``AMENT_ENABLE_TESTING``).